 • Stiff lever—can cause the control cable to buckle

 • Unreliable shut off—can’t get the heat to stop completely

 • Leaking - yes, sometimes the cheap model will be a leaker.
 Not fun!

 Please note that there is no warranty on these super low-cost heater valves.
 It might work fine, it might not.
-If you don’t want to chance it, we offer a really, really nice, German made valve that is guaranteed to work-but it’s about ten times the price!
+If you don’t want to chance it, we offer a really, really nice, German made valve that is guaranteed to work!

 TWO OPTIONS AVAILABLE: